 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Banks work hard to attract customers and are typically willing to offer perks and benefits to their cardholders, including low interest rates, rewards and even sign-up bonuses.
+Banks work hard to attract customers and are typically willing to offer perks and benefits to their cardholders, including low interest rates, and even sign-up bonuses.